gottfrois/optics-agent-ruby/README.md

 ## Troubleshooting

-The Optics agent is designed to allow your application to continue working, even if the agent is not configured properly.
+The Apollo Optics agent is designed to allow your application to continue working, even if the agent is not configured properly.

 ### No data in Optics